nickoyuan/Instagram-Account-Creator/README.md

 - Press ctrl-z to quit at anytime.

 # Features
+- Proxy support:
-- Proxy support, just create a proxies.txt file with your proxies in the same directory as the program.
+  - Just create a proxies.txt file with your proxies in the same directory as the program.